firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Notes: Default configurations of a single-core, Rocket-based instance running rv64ui-v-add.
 Frequencies are given in target-Hz.
-Presently, the default compiler flags passed to Verilator and VCS differ between meta-simulation and target-level simulation.
+Presently, the default compiler flags passed to Verilator and VCS differ from level to level.
 Hence, these numbers are only intended to ball park simulation speeds, not provide a scientific comparison between simulators.
-VCS numbers collected on a local Berkeley machine, Verilator numbers collected on a c4.4xlarge. (meta-simulation verilator version: 4.002, target-level verilator version: 3.904)
+VCS numbers collected on a local Berkeley machine, Verilator numbers collected on a c4.4xlarge. (metasimulation Verilator version: 4.002, target-level Verilator version: 3.904)

-Running Meta-Simulation
+Running Metasimulation
 ------------------------

 Meta-simulations are run out of the ``firesim/sim`` directory.